 Marketing operations are the behind-the-scenes workings of the marketing department.
 They enable the marketing team to work efficiently through planning, governance, and support functions that allow core marketing functions to focus on delivering value.
 Marketing ops ensure that everything - from processes to campaigns - is running smoothly so that marketing can hit their goals.

-Rather than dealing with more granular details, marketing ops look at the bigger picture: from planning and budgeting, to execution and analysis.
+Marketing ops look at the bigger picture: from planning and budgeting, to execution and analysis.
 Marketing ops increase efficiency and build a foundation for excellence by reinforcing marketing strategy and metrics, infrastructure, business processes, best practices, budgeting, and reporting.

 Marketing operations have many responsibilities, including: